emacsnyc/emacsnyc.github.io/index.md

 Announcements of new meetings and talk descriptions are posted on our [meetup.com group].
 We also cross-post them here on our blog, if you prefer RSS and/or don't want to get a meetup.com account.

-The group is sponsored by [thoughtbot], which provides the food, beer, and space.

 ### Who's doing this?

 We're [Eric] and [Zachary], a couple of developers and Emacs enthusiasts.